mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/managing/index.md

 <a name="updating-placement-constraints"></a>
 ### Updating placement constraints

 Placement constraints may be updated after initial deployment using the following procedure.
-See [Service Settings](#service-settings) above for more information on placement constraints.

 Assume the following deployment of our nodes: